kobihanoch/Strong-Together-App/README.md

 ## Roadmap & Future Improvements

-- **Better offline support** – cache workout plans and tracking data locally when the device is offline and sync with the server once connectivity is restored.
-- **Analytics & Insights** – provide deeper insights such as one‑rep max estimations, volume trends and periodisation tools.
 - **Group training features** – enable group plans where multiple users can share progress and compete.
 - **Internationalisation** – expand language support beyond the current default and allow dynamic language switching.
 - **Scheduling** - scheduled workouts in next update.
-- **AI Integration** - for building workouts and analyze performance.
+- **AI Integration** - for building workouts and analyzing performance.
+- **Cache TTL enforcement** – currently TTL logic exists but is not yet enforced.
+Will be implemented in the next version to support true time-based cache invalidation.

 ## Contributing